planship/blog/blog/articles/entitlements-metering-pricing-optimization-for-stripe.md

 ### Metering aggregation
 If your product has metered resources, regardless of whether you're using [pay-as-you-go pricing or tiered limits](https://blog.planship.io/articles/which-usage-based-pricing-model-is-right-for-your-saas-business#how-do-i-choose-the-right-model), you will likely need to gate behavior and functionality based on up-to-date information.

-While Stripe provides functionality for aggregating metering records for billing, there is no functionality for consuming the records and aggregated totals within your product.
+While Stripe provides functionality for aggregating metering records for usage-based pricing, there is no functionality for consuming the records and aggregated totals within your product.

 With Planship, metering records can be aggregated (and sub-aggregated) for consumption within your product (E.g. enforcing limits, displaying real-time totals, warning of overages, driving upsells).
 The metering records can then be fed into Stripe for billing purposes, either in real-time, relying on Stripe's aggregation features, or in batch amounts aggregated by Planship.